-In addition, we now have more than 50 investigator-initiated studies and additional Company sponsored trials that are currently planned, enrolling or completed in Europe and elsewhere outside of the United States.
-We believe that these trials, which are conducted and supported by what we believe to be well-known university hospitals and KOLs, are the equivalent of Phase 3 and Phase 4 clinical studies.
-We believe they will provide invaluable information regarding the success of the device in the treatment of sepsis, cardio-pulmonary bypass surgery, liver failure, and many other indications, and if successful, may be integral in helping to drive additional usage and adoption of CytoSorb.
+In addition, there are many investigator-initiated and additional Company sponsored trials that are currently planned, enrolling, or completed in Europe and in other countries abroad, using our blood purification technology that may provide valuable information regarding the use of the device in the treatment of different conditions such as sepsis, cardio-pulmonary bypass surgery, liver failure, COVID-19, organ transplant and many others.
+If successful, these studies may help to drive additional usage and adoption of our blood purification technologies.

-As of March 1, 2021, our European commercialization team included 93 people.
+As of March 1, 2022, our European commercialization team included 107 people.

 We have complemented our direct sales efforts with sales to distributors and/or strategic corporate partners.
-For more information regarding our distributors and strategic partners, refer to the Sales and Marketing section in item 1 of this report.
+For more information regarding our distributors and strategic partners, refer to the Sales and Marketing section in Iitem 1 of this Report.